James Magnussen: 2010

 At the 2010 Australian Swimming Championships, Magnussen came third in the 100-metre freestyle, with a time of 49.43, thus qualifying for the national team.

-Magnussen earned a silver medal, with Eamon Sullivan, Kyle Richardson, and Cameron Prosser in a time of 3:14.30, finishing behind the United States.
+In the 2010 Pan Pacific Championships, Magnussen earned a silver medal in the 4x100 metre freestyle relay, with Eamon Sullivan, Kyle Richardson, and Cameron Prosser in a time of 3:14.30, finishing behind the United States.
 Swimming the anchor leg, he had a split of 48.25.
 In the 100-metre freestyle, Magnussen finished 10th overall with a time of 48.94.

-Shortly after the Pan Pacific Swimming Championships, Magnussen competed at the 2010 Commonwealth Games in Delhi.
-In the 4×100-metre freestyle relay, Magnussen won a gold medal with Kyle Richardson, Eamon Sullivan, and Tommaso D'Orsogna in a time of 3:13.92.
+At the 2010 Commonwealth Games in Delhi, Magnussen won a gold medal in the 4×100-metre freestyle relay, with Kyle Richardson, Eamon Sullivan, and Tommaso D'Orsogna in a time of 3:13.92.
 At year's end, Magnussen competed at the 2010 FINA World Swimming Championships (25 m) in Dubai, and was part of the Australian team that finished 5th in the 4×100-metre freestyle relay.